t1plarnd/rust-bitcoin-indexing-service/README.md

     ```bash
     cp .env.example .env
     ```
-    You need to edit .env and insert your actual HTTP_INFURA_URL.
+    You need to edit .env

 4.  **Start the service:**
     ```bash